Micheal11/DaysLeftWidget/README.md

  Place the widget in the context of an object that has attributes date, event name.
  Select your preffered dimensions (width and height).
  Select your favorite color.
- Save and launch run your app in a browser.
+ Save and  run your app in a browser.
- Fill in appropriate information in a form.
+ Fill the event name and date in a form.
+Save your insertion.
  Tap any instance in that form.
  Days left displays at the right side of your browser.